 Biopharmaceuticals for treatment of human diseases have become a significant percentage of the pharmaceutical industry.
 And not just the recombinant DNA-derived proteins and monoclonal antibodies (both from the innovators and biosimilars), but also bispecific antibodies and antibody drug conjugates (ADCs), and now gene therapy (genetically engineered viruses and cells) products.

-Biopharmaceuticals are being developed by many companies whose Chemistry, Manufacturing & Control (CMC) teams have varying degrees of familiarity or experience with the regulatory requirements for these challenging products.
-Companies clearly understand the critical importance of their human clinical study strategy, but frequently, the development of a strategy for Chemistry, Manufacturing & Controls (CMC) is an afterthought.
+These biopharmaceuticals are being manufactured by many companies whose Chemistry, Manufacturing & Control (CMC) teams have varying degrees of familiarity or experience with the regulatory compliance requirements for these challenging products.
+Companies clearly understand the critical importance of their human clinical study strategy, but frequently, the development of a strategy for CMC is often an afterthought.
 Add the frequent lack of CMC regulatory compliance experience in some companies, coupled with the complexity of the biological manufacturing processes and products, and this can be a recipe for disaster.

-This course will provide insights and practical guidance for the CMC teams to develop an acceptable cost-effective CMC regulatory compliance strategy for biopharmaceuticals from early clinical stage development through market approval.
-The course emphasis will include FDA, EMA and ICH guidance.
+This training course will provide insights and practical guidance for the CMC teams to develop an acceptable cost-effective, risk-based CMC regulatory compliance strategy for biopharmaceutical manufacturing across the diverse product types from early clinical stage development through market approval.
+The training course emphasis will focus on FDA, EMA and ICH guidance.